 With this, a 7am fishing trip was arranged, where I would be taken out to catch fish and they would provide me with everything required to eat the fish, which I would very obviously catch lots of.
 I’d only been fishing once before in my life, as a child sitting on the banks of a murky Thames, getting cold, impatient and bored.
 I don’t remember ever having caught a fish before in my life.
 The night before the fishing expedition I was wondering what will happen.
 Will I catch many fish or just a few.
 Will I catch anything at all?

 The Fishing Trip.

-Early the next morning, I sped through the cold December Goan darkness on my moped towards Big Morjim for 7am and found Chandu, my skipper and his friend, gathered around a fire on the beach.
+Early the next morning, wrapped up in a thick hoodie, I sped through the cold December Goan darkness on my moped towards Big Morjim for 7am and found Chandu, my skipper and his friend, gathered around a fire on the beach.
 Although the temperature is in the thirties in the daytime, it’s blooming cold overnight.
 Our boat for the day, Sea Queen, was resting on the water, waiting for action.

 Once on board, we pottered over to the harbour across the bay, where a bag of fresh shrimps was bought from another fisherman, to use as our bait.
 We then motored out to a spot on the sea just within earshot of an all night trance party that was still banging out hypnotic Goan trance at 7.30am.

 I was passed a rod, which had a line coming from it and a shrimp barbed on the end.
 Although I understand the concept of letting the fish in the sea bite the shrimp, which then hooks them and allows me to catch them, I genuinely didn’t know the details of how to go about this.
 After a quick chat, they suggested letting the bait sink to the bottom of the sea, then wind back until the line had a little tension to it.
 Then just wait until there’s a pull on it, occasionally checking the line to ensure the bait is still there.